mathisdt/webuntis-fetcher/README.md

 5. Test your installation by executing `webuntis-fetcher`.
 An error message should be written to stderr pointing out that no mode was selected.

-### Using Earthly

-The CI build of this project uses [Earthly](https://docs.earthly.dev/), which in turn uses container virtualization (e.g. Docker or Podman).
-You can also run the build locally (if you have Earthly as well as an OCI compatible container engine installed) by executing `earthly +build`.
-This will create a container with everything needed for the build, create the package inside it and then copy the results to the directory `dist` for you.

 ## Usage

 ### Fetch timetable